johnelse/defecttools/README.md

 # Defecttools

 Python scripts to convert jira bugs into confluence metrics.
-Calculate defect counts and daily defect inflow/outflow; add this to the confluence wiki. project_metrics generates a list of tickets rather than the graphs.
+Calculate defect counts and daily defect inflow/outflow; add this to the confluence wiki.
+CW project_metrics generates a list of tickets rather than the graphs.
+SCTX project_tracker uses tracker rather than jira, and has a customized report.

+### Separation

+Defecttools is separated into 3 different components in the defecttools folder.
+The original DDD is Dave's Defect Dashboard and handles the per team defect graphs.
+The second CW is a separated module in the folder cw that generated the clearwater reports.
+Finally SCTX handles the sctx report from tracker.

-### Setup Linux (Guide: Ubuntu 12.10 Server)
+### Setup (Guide: Ubuntu 12.10 Server)

 - Install linux distribution of choice
 - Update machine (`[sudo] apt-get update & [sudo] apt-get upgrade`)